 If your intentions are tied to an expectation of receiving something in return, you’ve completely missed the mark.
 Trust that a simple act of kindness will boomerang back to you many times in positive ways, especially when you need it the most.
 Plus, there are plenty of studies that suggest the kinder you are the healthier and happier you become.
 Being kind to yourself is just as important as being kind to others.

 Mindfulness has to do with your level of consciousness, which is how present you are in the world.
-Being mindful is about understanding that your thoughts, beliefs and actions create your reality.
-It’s about learning how to positively respond to the world instead of reacting negatively to it.
-How you perceive yourself and the rest of the world is connected to your subconscious mind, so going through and rebuilding healthier belief systems is part of mastering this virtue.
+Being mindful is about understanding that your thoughts, beliefs and actions impact your wellness levels and external reality.
+It’s about learning how to positively respond to the world, instead of chronically reacting negatively to it.
+How you perceive yourself, others and your environment is connected to your subconscious mind.
+So going through and rebuilding healthier belief systems is part of mastering this virtue.

 Your life experience has everything to do with how much you’re willing to be responsible for your thoughts, words and actions.
-Learning how to use your cognitive thinking skills is critical when it comes to being mindful.
-Mindfulness allows you to see life from a higher perspective by bringing conscious clarity to the forefront of your mind, which results in more peaceful living.
+Learning how to use your cognitive thinking skills, and how to be compassionate, is critical when it comes to being mindful.
+Mindfulness allows you to see life from a deeper, higher, wider perspective by bringing conscious clarity to the forefront of your mind, which results in more peaceful living.

 Coming from a place of compassion and acceptance isn’t typically taught in our culture.
 People tend to be very quick to judge and criticize themselves and others.
 When people don’t behave or think like they do, they feel they’re wrong and they are right.
 When their expectations aren’t met they instantly react by fighting back.